cash-logix/cashLogix-backend/README.md

-# FoodX Loyalty System - Backend API
+# Rage3 Loyalty System - Backend API

 ## Overview

-Backend API for the FoodX loyalty system that allows establishments to create receipts and users to collect points.
+Backend API for the Rage3 loyalty system that allows establishments to create receipts and users to collect points.

 ## Setup